tchubaba/pausepi/README.md

 # Pi-hole Pauser

+## Overview

+The Pi-hole ad blocker is an effective tool for blocking ads network-wide, but it can sometimes interfere with online services like video streaming or opening some web pages.
+To address this issue, we introduce Pi-hole Pauser, a Laravel 11 application that allows you to temporarily pause Pi-hole's ad blocking from a single web page.

-## About
+## Features
-The Pi-hole ad blocker is great at doing what it's supposed to: block ads network-wide.
-However, sometimes, depending on what you have on your block list, it will also disrupt some online services, like video streaming or other web pages, which will simply not load.
-Of course, you can login to your Pi-hole admin dashboard and disable it from there.
-But it is a hassle, especially if you have more than one configured in your network.
-It's also inconvenient for other users who may not have access to the Pi-hole(s) dashboard.

-Enter Pi-hole Pauser.
-It is a tool which allows you to temporarily pause Pi-holes ad blocking from a single web page.
-It works with one or more Pi-holes and will simultaneously pause all of them.
-By default, it will pause the ad blockers for 30 seconds, allowing you to load that video stream or open that page that is being blocked.
+* Pause ad blocking for one or more Pi-holes simultaneously from a single web page
+* Adjustable pause duration (default: 30 seconds)
+* Supports multiple Pi-holes
+* Configurable minimum and maximum pause durations via environment variables
+* Pause duration can be adjusted via URL parameter.

 ## Installation

-The Pi-hole Pauser is a Laravel 11 application and requires PHP >= 8.3, as well as all PHP extensions as described on their [documentation](https://laravel.com/docs/11.x/deployment#server-requirements).
-Also be sure to install the PHP sqlite3 extension.

-Installation is as simple as cloning the repository where you want to host it, pointing your httpd document root to the `/public` folder, creating an .env file and generating the encryption key.
-You will also need to run the migration for the required SQLite database tables to be created.
+To install Pi-hole Pauser, follow these steps:

+* Clone the repository to a directory of your choice.
+* Set up a PHP 8.3+ environment with the required extensions and server configuration (see [Laravel's documentation](https://laravel.com/docs/11.x/deployment#server-requirements)).
+* Install the PHP `sqlite3` extension.
+* Run the following commands:
 ```shell
 cd /path/to/piholepauser
 cp .env.example .env